Bionus/imgbrd-grabber/docs/_docs/sites/javascript-helper.md

 **Parameters:**
 * html (string)
+* fragment (bool) = false

 **Returns:** object (JavascriptHtmlDocument)

 ### Description
 Parses the string passed and return a parsed HTML node object.

+Set `fragment` to true if the HTML to parse is not a whole HTML document but only a part of it.

 ### Example
 ```ts